leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/walking/walking 13.png)

 Wizards could have 1) made the cards silver bordered and "illegal," or even 2) done alternate art versions of other "legal" cards.
-They didn't do 1) because silver border cards sell less than black border cards, and didn't do 2) for some reason I don't understand, but probably for money as well.
+They didn't do 1) because silver border cards sell less than black border cards, and didn't do 2) for some magical reason I don't understand, but probably money

 To make matters worse, the cards target the Commander format, because it's become one of, if not the [most popular format.](https://www.dicebreaker.com/categories/trading-card-game/how-to/magic-the-gathering-popular-formats "mtg") A big contributing factor to Commander's popularity?
 Wizards broke the metagame for "official" formats, by printing cards that were too unbalanced, making the games boring.

-I also don't envy the rules committee's position.
+I don't envy the rules committee's position here.
 They could have banned the cards, but that would be a blatant [betrayal](https://gatherer.wizards.com/pages/card/Details.aspx?multiverseid=3633 "betrayal") of Wizards.
-In a worst case scenario, Wizards could have overruled them and taken back control of Commander, making it an "official" format.
+In a worst case scenario, Wizards could have overruled them and taken back control of Commander, making it an "official" format rather than a fan one \[17\].

+Players haven't taken this lying down, [complaining vocally on public threads,](https://www.reddit.com/r/magicTCG/comments/j204ww/has_anyone_completely_lost_confidence_in_wotc_and/g73xmqe/?context=1 "complain") [listing demands to be met before they return to the game](https://www.reddit.com/r/magicTCG/comments/j67brt/for_those_who_are_choosing_to_no_longer_spend/ "game"), and even [creating a new format, "Captain."](https://twitter.com/PlayCaptainMTG/status/1313164508068810752?s=20 "captain") It remains to be seen if any of these will actually have an impact on the money printer that is Magic \[18\].

+Turns out that [selling paper is hard work.](https://www.youtube.com/watch?v=1QQBB3cwNM0 "prices") The controversy highlights a few things applicable more generally:

+1. Users will understand if you monetise, but get upset if you're too aggressive.
+Think [a rake too far](http://abovethecrowd.com/2013/04/18/a-rake-too-far-optimal-platformpricing-strategy/ "rake")
+2. The response to a mistake can be more important than trying to avoid the mistake.
+Think about actual apologies vs lip service
+3. Community run groups that are linked to an official organisation will be forced to defer to the organisation.
+Think about responsibility vs authority and who actually has what

+Maybe the true magic is all the friends we made along the way.

 ## Other resources to learn more

 1. Kendra Smith wrote a great article with more MTG history on why this is controversial [here](https://www.coolstuffinc.com/a/kendrasmith-09302020-the-problem-with-the-walking-dead-secret-lair "kendra")
 2. @ghirapurigears tweeted a thread with more details on the complaints [here](https://twitter.com/ghirapurigears/status/1313145100319494145?s=20 "twitter")
-3. Youtuber Mitch gives a good rebuttal of other arguments for Wizards [here](https://www.youtube.com/watch?v=degV1Masii8 "commander")
+3. Youtuber Mitch gives a good rebuttal of other arguments Wizards made [here](https://www.youtube.com/watch?v=degV1Masii8 "commander")

 ## Footnotes